 In February 1955, Coco Chanel launched the 2.55 quilted bag, a design still adored over 60 years later.
 The 2.55 bag is the epitome of style and luxury, named after its birthday.

-Mademoiselle Chanel was fed up with holding her purses with her hands and losing them, so she designed a chic double-chain strap to be carried on her shoulder.
+Mademoiselle Chanel was fed up with holding her purses with her hands and losing them, so she designed a chic double-chain strap for carrying them on her shoulder.

 Coco Chanel